EvandroSilvaProgrammer/trutaa-ebooks-api/README.md

 This project is under license [MIT](./LICENSE).

-Feito com ❤️ by Evandro Silva AKA SkeBug 👋🏽 [Get int touch!](https://www.linkedin.com/in/evandrosilva-programmer/)
+Made with ❤️ by Evandro Silva AKA SkeBug 👋🏽 [Get int touch!](https://www.linkedin.com/in/evandrosilva-programmer/)

 ---